Sound Stories (11086.1)

 Required IT skills

 This unit assumes basic computer proficiency such as basic word processing and internet searching ability, use of email and Canvas.
-It also assumes familiarity with social media platforms such as Facebook, Twitter and SoundCloud.
+It also assumes familiarity with social media platforms such as Facebook, Twitter, YouTube, and SoundCloud.
 If you are unfamiliar with any of these, you are advised to make yourself familiar with them.
 Audio recording and editing skills will be taught in class.

 This unit does not require expensive textbooks, however, it does require each student to own and bring with them each week a set of headphones, some kind of digital audio recorder and camera (i.e. a smartphone), and preferably a portable hard drive.
 You will also need to pay for your own travel to and from interviews as part of your assessments.